tabreturn/tabreturn.github.io/_posts/2018-06-12-processing.py_in_ten_lessons--01-_hello_world.md

 ---
 &nbsp;
-This series of lesson posts covers *Processing.py*, with the purpose of introducing non-programmers to the fundamentals of computer programming in a visual context.
+This series of tutorial posts covers *Processing.py*, with the purpose of introducing non-programmers to the fundamentals of computer programming in a visual context.
 If you're an artist, student, designer, researcher, or just somebody who is keen on learning how to code, Processing is a great place to start.

 I would estimate each lesson to take around 2--4 hours to complete, of which a large part of that time will be spent on the tasks/challenges.
 The speed at which you get through the lessons is likely to be influenced by your prior experience in relatable areas.
 That said, it is not a race -- enjoy the ride and stop for breaks wherever.
 Hey, if you're really feeling inspired, feel free to head off-road!